About Greater Western Sydney

 GWS is home to 2.5 million people - 35% of whom were born overseas.
 Its population is projected to reach 3 million by 2036 and to absorb two thirds of the population growth in the Sydney region - making the region one of the largest growing urban populations in Australia.

 GWS residents come from more than 170 countries and speak over 100 different languages.
 The majority of new immigrants (60%) that come to Australia settle in GWS and over the past decade 50% of these arrivals were from Iraq and Sudan.
 Around 12% of GWS residents do not speak English well.
-GWS also has more Indigenous residents than either South Australia or Victoria and is the largest single Indigenous community in the country.
+GWS also has more Indigenous residents than South Australia or Victoria, making GWS the largest single Indigenous community in the country.

 GWS has a high proportion of low income families who are dependent on childcare as both parents work.
 Staff shortages are a major issue for the region's early childhood centres.
 Overall the proportion of student completing year 12 or equivalent was lower in GWS (54.1%) compared to the Rest of Sydney (65.1%).
 In 2016 census twice as many people in GWS aged 15 or older had not attended school at all compared to the rest of Sydney and NSW.
 Further, 9.9% of 15 to 24 year olds in GWS were disengaged with employment and education, compared to 7.6% in Greater Sydney.
 The rate of engagement, particularly in the younger people, can be affected by access to strong employment and education markets and is a measure of socio-economic status and the level of welfare dependency in an area.

 GWS has higher than average unemployment and lower than average salary levels.
 The region also has high levels of mortgage stress as well as rental stress.
 The region is heavily car dependent with resulting impacts on air quality, health, quality of life and household budgets.
 Of those employed, 65.5% of workers live and work in GWS.